 Apart from the instantaneous dissipation field $\epsilon_0(x,t)$, the energy dissipation in a turbulent flow can be statistically described by either the local or global mean energy dissipation rate, which are both important.
-Local volume averages of the
+Local volume averages of the instantaneous dissipation field $\langle \epsilon_0 \rangle_R$ and related surrogates, e.g., longitudinal, transverse or off-diagonal components of the velocity gradient, can capture intermittency of turbulence (Lefeuvre et al., 2014; Almalkie and de Bruyn Kops, 2012, and references therein).
+The local volume averages of the dissipation field converge to the global mean energy dissipation rate $\langle \epsilon \rangle$ for statistically converged sampling. $\langle \epsilon \rangle$ can be used to parameterize the statistics of statistically homogeneous and locally isotropic turbulence based on the Kolmogorov's phenomenology (K41) (Kolmogorov, 1941).
+Note that even if the global mean energy dissipation rate $\langle \epsilon \rangle$ is known, it is also of high interest to know how locally averaged dissipation rates $\langle \epsilon_0 \rangle_R$ differ from the global mean energy dissipation rate $\langle \epsilon \rangle$.
+For example, the local dissipation rate determines whether droplets in a cloud behave as tracer or inertial particles, which in turn can affect the probability of collision/coalescence of the droplets and thus the likelihood of precipitation initiation (e.g., see Shaw, 2003).

-- 35 instantaneous dissipation field $\langle \epsilon \rangle_R \langle \epsilon_0 \rangle_B$ and related surrogates, e.g., longitudinal, transverse or off-diagonal components of $\epsilon_0(x,t)$, still capture intermittent effects the velocity gradient, can capture intermittency of turbulence (Lefeuvre et al., 2014; Almalkie and de Bruyn Kops, 2012, and references therein).
-The local volume averages of the dissipation field converge to the global mean energy dissipation rate $\langle \epsilon \rangle$ for sufficiently large averaging volumesstatistically converged sampling. $\langle \epsilon \rangle$ can be used to describe parameterize the statistics of statistically homogeneous and locally isotropic turbulence based on the Kol- - 40 mogorov's phenomenology (K41) (Kolmogorov, 1941).
-However, Note that even if the global mean energy dissipation rate $\langle \epsilon \rangle$ is knownwith a low uncertainty, it is of great value also of high interest to know how locally averaged dissipation rates $\langle \epsilon \rangle_R$ deviate $\langle \epsilon_0 \rangle_R$ differ from the global mean energy dissipation rate $\langle \epsilon \rangle$.
-For example, the local dissipation rate determines whether droplets in a cloud behave as tracer or inertial particles, which in turn can affect the probability of collision/coalescence of the droplets and thus the likelihood of precipitation initiation (e.g., see Shaw, 2003). - For a statistically stationary homogeneous isotropic (SHI) turbulent flow, $\langle \epsilon \rangle$ can be estimated from time-dependent singlepoint one-dimensional velocity measurements through different methods, such as longitudinal or transverse velocity gradients (Wyngaard and Clifford, 1977; Elsner and Elsner, 1996; Antonia, 2003; Siebert et al., 2006, among others), inertial-range scaling laws comprising the famous 4/5 law (Kolmogorov, 1941, 1991)(Kolmogorov, 1941, 1991; Muschinski et al., 2001), counting zero-crossings of the velocity fluctuation time series (Sreenivasan et al., 1983; Wacławczyk et al., 2017) or dimensional ar- - 50 guments (e.g. Taylor, 1935; McComb et al., 2010; Vassilicos, 2015).
+For a statistically stationary homogeneous isotropic (SHI) turbulent flow, $\langle \epsilon \rangle$ can be estimated from time-dependent single-point one-dimensional velocity measurements through different methods, such as longitudinal or transverse velocity gradients (Wyngaard and Clifford, 1977; Elsner and Elsner, 1996; Antonia, 2003; Siebert et al., 2006, among others), inertial-range scaling laws comprising the famous 4/5 law (Kolmogorov, 1941, 1991; Muschinski et al., 2001), counting zero-crossings of the velocity fluctuation time series (Sreenivasan et al., 1983; Wacławczyk et al., 2017) or dimensional arguments (e.g. Taylor, 1935; McComb et al., 2010; Vassilicos, 2015).
 These methods usually invoke Taylor's hypothesis to map temporal signals onto spatial signals, which requires a sufficiently small turbulence intensity.
-The turbulence intensity is defined as the ratio of the root mean square velocity fluctuations $\sigma{u'}$ to the mean velocity U. When all of these criteria are met, singlepoint velocity measurements with hot-wire anemometers at a high temporal resolution have been shown to be suitable for accurately estimating the global energy dissipation rate (Lewis et al., 2021; Sinhuber, 2015; Elsner and Elsner, 1996; Antonia, 2003) - 55 (see also below) (Lewis et al., 2021; Sinhuber, 2015; Elsner and Elsner, 1996; Antonia, 2003; Frehlich et al., 2003).
-However, in atmospheric flows, the assumption of ideal SHI and low-intensity turbulent flows are rarely encountered in natural turbulent flows, such as those in the atmospheric boundary layer stationary homogeneous isotropic turbulence needs to be very carefully considered, as for example thermals, change in local weather conditions and of course the diurnal cycle may lead to non-stationarity and inhomogeneity.
+The turbulence intensity is defined as the ratio of the root mean square velocity fluctuations $\sigma{u'}$ to the mean velocity U. When all of these criteria are met, single-point velocity measurements with hot-wire anemometers at a high temporal resolution have been shown to be suitable for accurately estimating the global energy dissipation rate (see also below) (Lewis et al., 2021; Sinhuber, 2015; Elsner and Elsner, 1996; Antonia, 2003; Frehlich et al., 2003).
+However, in atmospheric flows, the assumption of ideal stationary homogeneous isotropic turbulence needs to be very carefully considered, as for example thermals, change in local weather conditions and of course the diurnal cycle may lead to non-stationarity and inhomogeneity.